Dagga Couple: History and arrest

 arrested after police, acting on a tip-off, raided their home in August 2010.
 Having more than 115 grams of cannabis (South African law dictates that anything above 115 grams is considered dealing), they were charged with possession, the intent to sell and faced a lengthy jail time if convicted.
-They were granted bail and subsequently released.
+They were granted bail and released.

 However, according to ENCA, "the two have turned their case on its head, challenging the government to legalise marijuana".
 They are suing seven government departments on the charges that they are upholding unlawful and unconstitutional laws.
 Cannabis is considered a Schedule 7 drug in South Africa, along with heroin, cocaine and methamphetamine; The Dagga Couple intend to challenge this and many other legal aspects they consider "unjust and irrational, not supported by any empirical evidence and outdated".

 In line with changing attitudes worldwide, they also believe cannabis does far less damage than alcohol or tobacco and that it can be used for medicinal purposes.